Unbiased Binning for Fairness-aware Attribute Representation: Conclusion

 \section{Conclusion}

 In this paper, underscoring the impact of attribute binning on amplifying bias in data-driven decision systems, we introduced the unbiased binning problem to achieve group-parity across discretized buckets.
-Also recognizing practical limitations of unbiased binning, we offered $\eps$-biased binning for settings where a small bias in the group ratios may be tolerable.
-We proposed various solutions for our problems and conducted extensive experiments on real-world benchmarks and synthetic datasets to evaluate them.
-Besides their theoretical guarantees, our experiments also confirmed the efficiency, effectiveness, and scalability of our algorithms.
+Next, recognizing practical limitations of unbiased binning, we introduced $\eps$-biased binning for settings where a small bias in the group ratios may be tolerable.
+We proposed various solutions to address our problems and conducted extensive experiments on real-world benchmarks and synthetic datasets to evaluate their effectiveness.

-As the first paper introducing unbiased binning, we defined our problems based on equal-size binning.
-Extending the scope of the problem to various attribute discretization techniques, including learning-based approaches, is an interesting direction that we consider for our future work.